yashkhetade/MasterProductivity2026-/IMPRULES2026.md

 This case is much too heavy; you can't carry it![Much too is an adverb here]

-# # RULE 83: Possessive Case is always followed by a Noun.
+# RULE 83: Possessive Case is always followed by a Noun.

-## Examples
+Examples:-
 His belongings were lost.
 [Correct]
 His earnings are not enough.
 [Correct]
 His surroundings are not clean.
 [Correct]